 UNODC and Youth

-As the world advances the Decade of Action to achieve the 2030 Agenda for Sustainable Development, the participation of young people has become ever more imperative to create new pathways for positive change and innovation.
+As the world advances the Decade of Action to achieve the 2030 Agenda for Sustainable Development, the engagement of young people has become ever more imperative to create new pathways for positive change and innovation.
 The Sustainable Development Goals (SDGs) - including SDG 16 - cannot be effectively achieved without meaningful youth engagement, which empowers them to take positive actions in their communities.
-It is important to address the multifaceted socio-economic, security, political, and health challenges posed to young generations - including those stemming from COVID-19 pandemic - in a balanced and comprehensive manner.
-This is done by investing in and working with and for youth, through youth-sensitive, human rights-based and people-centred approaches, has become increasingly prominent in the international agenda.
+It is important to address the multifaceted socio-economic, security, political, and health challenges posed to young generations in a balanced and comprehensive manner.
+This is done by investing in and working with and for youth, through youth-sensitive, human rights-based and people-centred approaches

-This is also in line with the objectives expressed by the United Nations Secretary-General in its report Our Common Agenda, which clearly indicates that delivering on the priorities of young people and meaningfully including them in decision-making are investments that will lead immediate and long-term benefits for the future.
+This is also in line with the objectives expressed by the United Nations Secretary-General in his report Our Common Agenda, which clearly indicates that delivering on the priorities of young people and meaningfully including them in decision-making, are investments that will lead to immediate and long-term benefits for the future.

 Our Work